michaeluno/amazon-auto-links/readme.txt

 - Fixed a bug that an unnecessary checkbox appeared in the category selection screen.

 = 4.7.5 - 09/10/2021 =
-- Added the `No Need` field in the `Affilite Disclosure` setting section.
+- Added the `No Need` field in the `Affiliate Disclosure` setting section.
 - Added the `Update Required` field in the `Web Page Dumper` setting section.
 - Added a setting notice for outdated Web Page Dumper instances.
 - Tweaked setting UI elements.